South China Morning Post: Alibaba ownership

 During Alibaba's failed attempt at securing an initial public offering on the Hong Kong Stock Exchange, the SCMP published articles questioning the business practices of the platform, including incidents involving counterfeit goods.

 On 11 December 2015, Alibaba Group announced that it would acquire the media assets of SCMP Group, including SCMP, for HK$2 billion (US$266 million).

-Alibaba's ownership of SCMP led to concerns that the newspaper would become a mouthpiece of the Central People's Government.
+Alibaba's ownership of SCMP led to concerns that the newspaper would become a mouthpiece of the Chinese government.
 Among the possible motives of the Alibaba acquisition was to make media coverage of China "fair and accurate" and not in the optic of Western news outlets.
 Alibaba said that the newspaper's editorial independence would be upheld.

 Joseph Tsai, executive vice-chairman of Alibaba Group, said that the fear that Alibaba's ownership would compromise editorial independence "reflects a bias of its own, as if to say newspaper owners must espouse certain views, while those that hold opposing views are 'unfit'.
 In fact, that is exactly why we think the world needs a plurality of views when it comes to China coverage.
 China's rise as an economic power and its importance to world stability is too important for there to be a singular thesis."
 He also said, "Today when I see mainstream western news organisations cover China, they cover it through a very particular lens.
 It is through the lens that China is a communist state and everything kind of follows from that.
 A lot of journalists working with these western media organisations may not agree with the system of governance in China and that taints their view of coverage."

 The acquisition by Alibaba was completed on 5 April 2016.
-The SCMP took down the paywall to its website.
+Following the acquisition, SCMP took down the paywall to its website.

 According to a 2016 public survey conducted by the Centre for Communication and Public Opinion Survey at the Chinese University of Hong Kong, the SCMP received a credibility rating of 6.54, the highest credibility score among the various paid newspapers in Hong Kong.

-In 2016, following the Alibaba acquisition, the SCMP removed its paywall, but in July 2020, SCMP announced that it would return to a subscription model in August 2020.
+In July 2020, SCMP announced that it would return to a subscription model in August 2020.

-In March 2021, it was reported that the Chinese government is pressuring Alibaba to sell SCMP, due to concerns over the company's influence over public opinion in Hong Kong.
+In March 2021, it was reported that the Chinese government was pressuring Alibaba to sell SCMP, due to concerns over the company's influence over public opinion in Hong Kong.
 Critics say this is designed to move the paper under the ownership of Chinese state-owned firm or an associated billionaire, placing it under the influence of the Chinese Communist Party (CCP).
 In a leaked internal November 2021 memo, SCMP CEO Gary Liu denied any sale was in the works.